-As great iMac Pro is, it remains an all-in-one, totally non-upgradeable system.
-You can’t improve it no matter how hard you try; the most Apple has let its customers do is remove the stand and replace it with a standard VESA mount.
-So, in the years to follow, Apple will redeem itself by not only releasing a modular Mac Pro but also by changing its form completely.
+As great as the 2017 iMac Pro is, it remains an all-in-one, totally non-upgradeable system.
+The most Apple has let its customers customize the all-in-one workstation is to replace its stand with a standard VESA mount.
+Given its previous track record, Apple’s move to releasing a modular Mac Pro is extremely welcoming.
 This unit will be “architected for pro customers” with the goal to deliver the “highest performance, high-throughput system in a modular, upgradeable design.”
-That’s not all; the company is also working on a pro display, too, stated Phil Schiller, Apple’s Senior VP of Marketing.
+According the Phil Schiller, Apple’s Senior VP of Marketing, the company is also working on a new pro display.

-The next model could have a tower-inspired design but that’s all speculation at this point.
-If Apple hurries up, we might see it during the WWDC event in June 2018.
-Certainly not earlier than that.
+The next model for the Mac Pro could have a tower-inspired design, but it’s all speculation at this point.
+Apple might showcase it during their 2018 World Wide Developers Conference (WWDC) in June.

-iMac Pro starts at $4,999 and can end up at $13,199, depending on the configuration chosen.
-You can opt for 8, 10, 14, or 18 cores, one of two available Radeon Pro Vega graphic cards and different RAM options, with the biggest at 128GB.
-You’ll definitely get the new custom silicon T2 which takes care of audio and image processing, as well as other functions.
-There are four Thunderbolt/USB-C ports and as many USB-A ports, a headphone jack and an SDXC card slot that supports UHS-II speeds.
+The 2017 iMac Pro starts at $4,999 at its cheapest and $13,199 at its most expensive, depending on the configuration chosen.
+You can opt for 8, 10, 14, or 18 cores, one of two available Radeon Pro Vega graphic cards, and different RAM options with the largest at 128GB.
+You can also include the new custom silicon T2 which takes care of audio and image processing.
+There are four Thunderbolt/USB-C ports and USB-A ports, a headphone jack, and an SDXC card slot that supports UHS-II speeds.

 The iMac Pro comes in Space Gray with black dongles, a daring color scheme change from the traditional Apple white suite.
 Design-wise, the new iMac Pro looks identical to the 27-inch iMac with the same Retina 5K screen.